- I make custom Chinese herbal formulas with raw and granule herbal pharmacies in my office as a non pharmacological solution.

 Yes.
-Many conditions treated by western drugs can also be successfully treated with Chinese medicine.
-Examples include: hypertension, headaches and pain conditions, fibromyalgia, allergies and sinus infections, acid reflux disease, bowel problems (IBS and Crohn’s disease), bladder infections , herpes, skin conditions, menstrual cramping, Perimenopausal syndrome , Parkinson’s disease, insomnia, anxiety and depression.
-Patients and their physicians are often discouraged by the undesirable side effects of western medications, or the prospect of having to remain on these drugs for long term periods.
-Especially for chronic conditions, Chinese medicine often offers superior clinical results and longer lasting treatment than does conventional medicine.
+Chinese medicine successfully treats most conditions treated by drugs, often with superior results.
+Examples include: headaches and pain conditions, allergies and sinus infections, insomnia, anxiety and depression, acid reflux disease, bowel problems, rashes and skin conditions, menstrual cramping, Perimenopausal syndrome, hypertension, Parkinson’s disease and chronic illness.
+Patients don’t like the undesirable drug side effects nor the necessity of remaining on these drugs long term.
 When beginning TCM treatments, patients on western drugs may continue taking their medications.
-As the condition improves, they begin titrating (weaning) off the drug under their prescribing doctor’s supervision.
+As the condition improves, they can begin titrating (weaning) off the drug under their prescribing doctor’s supervision.
 Once they are completely off the drug and symptom free, we begin lowering the herb dose and frequency to see if we can stop the herbs without symptoms recurring.
 In most cases patients can stop TCM treatment as well.

-Though in the majority of cases it is safe to combine western drugs with Chinese herbs, there are exceptions to this rule particularly in the case of drugs with narrow therapeutic margins, such as Cumadin.
+However, we need to take particular care with drugs with narrow therapeutic margins, such as Cumadin or Plavix (Warfarin).
 These drugs have a small dosing range that can easily be affected by changes in body chemistry.
 In this case, the introduction of Chinese herbs will affect the dosing of the drug.
 Actually, most herbs combine successfully with Warfarin, but herbs that invigorate blood with cause bleeding issues, so herbalists can not give those herbs.
-When drugs have a narrow therapeutic margin, the prescribing physicians (conventional doctors and TCM practitioners: acupuncturists or Chinese herbalists) should work together to insure patient safety.
+When drugs have a narrow therapeutic margin, the prescribing physicians (conventional and TCM doctors) should work together to insure patient safety.

 Raw Herbs, Powdered Herbs, Pills and Tinctures